Do you want to read early literature in Scots but find the language challenging?

 You can look up lists of distinctive features of Older Scots easily enough and the online Dictionary of the Scots Language can help with unfamiliar words, but this often isn’t enough to read works written in Older Scots comfortably.
 As everyone who has tried to learn another language knows, it’s all down to practice, practice, practice.

-We are currently developing a free web app, Read Older Scots!, in which you can work through exercises teaching key features of Older Scots at your own pace.
+We are currently developing a free web app, Read Older Scots!, in which you will be able to work through exercises teaching key features of Older Scots at your own pace.
 Teach yourself from scratch or test your current knowledge.
-For speakers of Modern Scots there is much less new ground to cover, although there are differences and unfamiliar vocabulary that can still catch you out.

 Follow our Twitter Feed to keep up with developments.